Campinas Sao Paulo, Brazil Travel Guide

 Brazil observes numerous national and regional public holidays.
 Banks, government offices, and many businesses close on these days.
 Public transport might operate on reduced schedules.

 Formal: A handshake is the standard formal greeting.
 Informal: Women often greet close friends and family with a kiss on each cheek (starting with the right).
-Men might give a light hug or back pat.
+Men might offer a light hug or back pat.

 General: Dress is generally casual and relaxed in Campinas.
 Religious Sites: For churches or cathedrals, modest dress is appropriate.
 This means covering your shoulders and knees.